nazroll/posts/oh-shit-mom-my-face-is-in-be-mag.md

 the article is about how the community, young and old, will persevere and maintain the spirit of rollerblading.

-my appreciation goes out to [jonathan labez](https://instagram.com/jmlabez), the photo editor of be-mag.com, for these amazing photos.
+shout out to [jonathan labez](https://instagram.com/jmlabez), the photo editor of be-mag.com, for these amazing photos.

-my wife said i look handsome in these photos.
+my wife said i looked handsome.

 very apt indeed.